How donor data research can improve donor retention

 In this guide, we’ll walk you through everything you need to know about donor data and how it can impact your overall retention rates.
 This will include:

-By collecting detailed information about your supporters, you can develop beyond-surface-level relationships and better target your appeals to each individual.
-In the end, you’ll see more donors continuing to support your efforts, in the long run, providing your organization with healthy and effective fundraising efforts.
+By collecting detailed information about your supporters, you can develop beyond-surface-level relationships and better target your marketing outreach to each individual.
+In the end, you’ll see more donors continuing to support your efforts, providing your organization with improved fundraising results over time.

-Ready to find out how this works and what you can do to leverage donor data research in your retention strategy?
+Ready to find out how to leverage donor data research in your retention strategy?
 Let’s begin with the basics.

 Types of Donor Data to Prioritize

 There’s a ton of information available out there about each and every person.
-In order to optimize your donor relationship strategy, you need to know which types of data will be of use to you.
+To optimize your donor retention strategy, you need to know which types of data will be of use to you.

 We recommend prioritizing the following: